dcorliss-Novetta/abc/README.md

 ABC: Cure your bad habit of mistyping, and remember to Always Be Coding
 =======================================

-Always Be Coding runs across your terminal when you type "sl" as you meant to type "ls".
+Always Be Coding runs across your terminal when you type "abc".
 It's just a joke command, and not useful at all.

 ABC is a variant of SL, originally created by Toyoda Masashi (see below).